Bet on every NFL Week 5 game, including Cowboys vs. Jets

-How to bet on NFL Week 5: Where to bet, best betting sites, promos for Rams vs. 49ers, Cowboys vs. Jets
+How to bet on NFL Week 5: Where to bet, best betting sites, promos for 49ers vs. Rams, Cowboys vs. Jets

 Here's how to bet on the Week 5 NFL schedule, including Broncos vs. Eagles and Patriots vs. Bills

 The Week 5 NFL schedule kicks off on Thursday Night Football when the Los Angeles Rams host the San Francisco 49ers in an NFC West showdown.
-Los Angeles is a 3.5-point favorite, according to the Week 5 NFL odds, after improving to 3-1 with a 27-20 win over Indianapolis last week.
+Los Angeles is now a 7-point favorite, according to the Week 5 NFL odds, after opening at -1.5.
+49ers quarterback Brock Purdy (toe) and wide receiver Ricky Pearsall (knee) are listed as questionable.
 There are 12 games on Sunday, including matchups like Jets (+2.5) vs. Cowboys, Eagles (-4.5) vs. Broncos, Seahawks (-3) vs. Buccaneers and Chargers (-2.5) vs. Commanders.
 The Week 5 slate concludes with Jaguars (+3) vs. Chiefs on Monday Night Football.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 5 can read more below, along with picks for some of the biggest games.